General Data

 Rethymno is a port located on the north coast of the island of Crete, at the foot of a beautiful town full of tourist attractions (as almost everywhere else, for that matter, in Crete).
 It goes without saying that in summer it is crammed with tourists, especially in the area of the small, old Venetian ports, picturesque but inaccessible for pleasure boats, full of taverns and old-fashioned stores.

-As far as winds and ridge are concerned, Rethymnon offers good shelter from most winds; only the strong ones coming from the northeast manage to enter the harbor causing some discomfort, but nothing serious anyway.
-Getting to the harbor is not problematic, again if we except for the case of strong meltemi: in this case the arrival to the harbor could be quite “intense” and just at the entrance of the harbor basin strong currents form.
+As far as winds and ridge are concerned, Rethymno offers good shelter from most winds; only the strong ones coming from the northeast manage to enter the port causing some annoyance, but nothing serious anyway.
+Arriving at the ports is not problematic, again except in the case of strong meltemi: in this case the arrival at the port could be quite “intense” and just at the entrance to the port basin strong currents form.

 Rethymno is an entirely artificial port carved out thanks to two long breakwaters.
 The marina is located in the southeastern part of the basin and consists of five floating docks, further sheltered by a smaller breakwater that extends from the coast in a south-north direction.